 ResearchFolkhälsan Research Center

 One of the three main fields of activities at Folkhälsan is scientific research.
-The Folkhälsan Research Center, responsible for Folkhälsan’s research activities, is an internationally renowned unit with focus on biomedical and health research within programs on genetics, preventive medicine and public health.
+The Folkhälsan Research Center, responsible for Folkhälsan’s research activities, is an internationally renowned unit with focus on biomedical and health research within programs on genetics and public health.

 The Center operates in Biomedicum Helsinki in the medical campus of the University of Helsinki and in Folkhälsan’s main building near the medical campus.
 The Center accommodates a staff of approximately 200.
 The budget of the Center in 2017 was 10.5 million euro, of which 56% was competitive external funding.